 As with all things, however, practice makes progress.

-The mag holds 10 rounds.
-When the gun is empty, weight comes to a whopping 17 ounces.
+The mag holds 10 rounds +1 in the chamber.
+When the gun is empty, weight comes to a whopping 16.4 ounces when loaded.
 The extra weight really helps mitigate what felt recoil the little .22 lr produces, so the shooter barely feels it at all.
-This makes this a great gun for those of you are recoil sensitve, or need extra help getting back on target with follow up shots.
+This makes this a great gun for those of you are recoil sensitive, or need extra help getting back on target with follow up shots.

 If there is one thing Ruger has done well, it’s the .22lr guns that they make.
 I mean, to some degree, everything they make is good.
 But, they’ve nailed the .22 guns.
-Their MK series, their 10/22, their revolvers, and finally, the SR22–a semi-auto rimfire pistol.
+Their MK series, their 10/22, their revolvers, the SR22 (which was previously on this list), and of course their latest, the LCP2 in 22 LR.

 What about you?